-POS TARG vectors and the enlarged, rotated field circles are conveniently displayed in APT/Aladin.
+POSTARG vectors and the enlarged, rotated field circles are conveniently displayed in APT/Aladin.
 No unsafe star or star with unknown properties may lie within 5 arcseconds of the detector edge at any orientation (or 13.5 arcseconds for very bright sources, see below).
-Conversely,

-POS TARGs and orientation restrictions may be introduced to avoid bright objects in the fields.
+POSTARGs and/or orientation restrictions may be introduced to avoid bright objects in the fields, however.

-A MAMA GO must send to the designated CS, by the Phase
+A GO proposing MAMA observations must send to the designated CS, by the Phase

-II deadline, the ETC calculations for each discrete target, and reports on any unsafe or unknown stars from APT/BOT for each field, either showing that the observations are in fact safe, or documenting any unresolved issues.
+II deadline, the ETC calculations for each discrete target, as well as reports on any unsafe or unknown stars from APT/BOT for each field, either showing that the observations are in fact safe or documenting any unresolved issues.
 In the latter case, including inadequacy of BOT/GSC2/GALEX to clear the observations, other photometric or spectroscopic data sources must be sought by the GO to clear the fields.
 Although automatic BOP calculations are currently available only for GSC2 and GALEX, many additional data sources are available directly through the APT/Aladin interface, including the STScI Mikulski Archive (MAST), which contains data from IUE as well as from HST.
-An existing UV spectrogram of the target or similar class member may be imported directly into the ETC. IUE spectral data used for BOP calculations must be low resolution, large aperture for BOP.
+An existing UV spectrogram of the target (or of a similar object) may be imported directly into the ETC. IUE spectral data used for BOP calculations must be low resolution, taken through the large IUE aperture.
 If model spectra are used in the ETC, the original Kurucz models, which were used to define bright object limitations, should be used for early-type stars, rather than the more recent Castelli & Kurucz models.
 For stars later than the Sun, none of the provided models is adequate, since they lack the chromospheric emission lines that dominate the actual FUV flux.
 In such cases, actual UV data, either for the target or for a very similar object, must be used.
 In the worst cases, new HST observations in safe configurations or ground based data may be required to clear the fields for BOP.
 In general, any such supporting HST observations must be obtained within the existing Phase